themrrobert/chessx-gui/INSTALL.md

 ## 4.1 Compilation in Linux x64 systems

-On Linux x64, the  following commands are required for successful compilation:
+On Linux x64, Qt6 is now Required.
+Use the following commands for successful compilation:

+Create and enter a build directory

+     mkdir build
+     cd build

 Build the translations

-     lrelease chessx.pro
+     lrelease-pro ../chessx.pro

 Run qmake, specifically qt6 version

-     qmake6
+     qmake6 ../

 Compile with